autlamps/tessera-driver/README.md

-# tessera-driver
+# tessera-user-andriod
-Driver android app
+Front end for the andriod app